flennerhag/mlens/docs/index.rst

 ML-Ensemble
 ===========

-ML-Ensemble is a Python library for **memory efficient parallelized ensemble network learning**.
+**A Python library for memory efficient parallelized ensemble learning**.

-ML-Ensemble emphasizes user friendliness, and all estimators follows the `Scikit-learn`_ API.
-In fact, any ML-Ensemble estimator is passes as a proper Scikit-learn estimator and interacts seamlessly with any Scikit-learn object.
-The ensemble layer API is similar to that of popular Neural Network libraries like Keras_, and it is straightforward to build deep ensembles of any desired level of complexity.
+ML-Ensemble deploys sequential ensemble networks through a `Scikit-learn`_ API.

-ML-Ensemble implements a range of ensemble techniques and the list is constantly growing.
-For latest news, see :ref:`updates`.
+Ensembles can be made arbitrarily deep, by adding layers of base learners that are fitted sequentially on previous layer's predictions.
+By leveraging a network API similar to that of popular deep learning libraries like Keras_, it is straightforward to build fast and memory efficient multi-layered ensembles.

-If you are new to ML-Ensemble, check out the :ref:`getting-started` and :ref:`ensemble-tutorial`.
-For more detailed examples, see the :ref:`memory` and :ref:`scaling` section.
-Performance testimonials can be found in the :ref:`here <benchmarks>`.
+ML-Ensemble is looking for contributors at all levels of experience.

-If you would like to get involved, don't hesitate to reach out on Github_ !
+If you would like to get involved, reach out to the project's Github_ repository.

 Core Features
 -------------